Food processor, mixer or blender?

 Prices range from around £30 for a basic model up to more than £400.
 More expensive models usually have more accessories, more bowls or a larger capacity.

 If you like preparing lots of fresh veg, sides or dips, a food processor can help whip through these jobs in seconds.
 However, the worst models won’t chop evenly and are a pain to set up.
 Head to our round-up of the to see our top picks for speedy and efficient chopping.

 - Tend to be simple to use and clean

 - Great for quick, small jobs

 - Usually limited to chopping and puréeing

 - Small capacity

 They can be a useful secondary gadget for small tasks where you don’t want to unpack your main food processor.
 Prices start from as little as £10, although you can pay up to £80 for the premium brands.

 A good mini chopper will be quick and easy to use, but we’ve found that some work slowly and struggle to chop evenly.
-Take a look at our mini chopper reviews to find out which ones really take the hassle out of small prep jobs.
+Take a look at our to find out which ones really take the hassle out of small prep jobs.